• Skip to primary navigation

 Equipment

-For this recipe, you will need a sharp paring knife, cutting board, mixing bowl, spoon, large rimmed baking sheet, wire cooling rack, toothpicks, foil and a pastry brush.
+For this recipe, you will need a sharp paring knife, cutting board, medium bowl, small spoon, large rimmed baking sheet, wire cooling rack, toothpicks, foil and a pastry brush.

 Prep

-We sometimes make these in our oven, but mostly on our Traeger smoker.
-Scroll to the end of this post for the full detailed recipe card.
+Scroll to the end of this post for the full detailed instructions.
 The general steps are as follows.

 1. Slice a vertical cut into each jalapeno without cutting all the way through.

-2. Use a spoon to clean out the seedsand membranes.
-Wash your hands.
+2. Use a spoon to clean out the seeds and membranes.
+Wash your hands (or wear latex gloves).

-3. In a large bowl, mix the cream cheese, pepper jack cheese and brisket.
+3. In a mixing bowl, combine the cream cheese, pepper jack cheese and meat.

-4. Stuff the inside of each jalapeno with the cream cheese mixture, then wrap with bacon.
+4. Stuff the inside of jalapeno halves with the cream cheese mixture, then wrap with bacon.
 Hold together with a toothpick.

 Place stuffed jalapenos on a preheated 375°F smoker or grill.
 Cook for 45 minutes.
 Slather with bbq sauce.
-Grill another 15 minutes or remove and quickly broil in a preheated oven.
+Grill another 15 minutes, or remove and quickly place in preheated broiler.

 Oven Instructions

 Line large rimmed baking sheet with foil.
 Top with wire rack.
 Place jalapenos in single layer on wire rack.
 Bake in preheated 375°F oven for 45 minutes.
-Remove from oven, glaze with bbq sauce.
-Adjust oven temperature to high broil.
+Glaze with bbq sauce.
+Adjust temperature to high broil.
 Broil jalapenos for 1 minute until glaze is thickened and sticky.

 Recipe Twists

-Try adding different spices to the cream cheese mixture for varied flavors.
-Use a different protein instead of the brisket, like smoked chicken or pork!
+Try adding different spices, like garlic powder, paprika or black pepper to the cream cheese mixture for varied flavors.
+Mix in cheddar cheese, or use a different protein, like smoked chicken or pork!

 How do you get the heat out of jalapenos?